I think I was part of the problem for longer than I realized.

 I am a feminist because I don’t want to “true-up” salaries for the rest of my professional life.
 I am a feminist because I want women to have the same opportunities as men.

 I am a feminist so that society encourages and makes it possible for men, and women, to be equal care givers.
+So that either men and women get asked “are you going to stay home after the birth of your child?” or better, the questions stops getting asked, of anyone.

 And I am a feminist because I want my daughter and my sons to see how men can be a part of the change, become leaders, and be blind to gender in the decisions they make and the actions they take, as they live their lives.